Fostering leadership within the visitor industry

 This is a voluntary opportunity and the commitment would involve six board meetings.
 The meetings run from 8.30am to 10.30am on the third Friday of the month (April, June, August, October, December and February)

-Destination Melbourne would like to congratulate Steph Hopton as the inaugural MTLP Visitability Ambassador, announced at the 2016 MTLP Graduation ceremony.
+Destination Melbourne would like to congratulate Anita Monticone from Parks Victoria.
+Anita is the 2017 MTLP Visitability Ambassador, announced at the 2017 MTLP Graduation ceremony.